Xunnamius/project-utils/README.md

 tooling already provide.

-In this way, **Projector tries to avoid being Yet Another Thing you have to learn.** If you know how to use npm, you're already 80% there.
-Combined with [life cycle plugins][40], Projector is flexible enough to integrate with most any type of JS project—be it authoring a library, building a serverless or JAMstack app, bundling a CLI tool, etc.
+In this way, **Projector tries to avoid being Yet Another Thing you have to learn.** If you know how to use git, npm, and semantic-release, you're already 90% there.
+Combined with [life cycle plugins][40], Projector is flexible enough to integrate with most JS projects—be it authoring a library, building a serverless or JAMstack app, bundling a CLI tool, etc.

 [See what Projector can do for you][41], or just [jump right in!][74]